 Such is the unnatural body of this god, which has no kinship with the dust of our world; indeed, it is not flesh as we know flesh, but as crystal or glass, and soft so that during his dreaming death it often breaks apart, but when it breaks it at once reforms itself, held in its pattern by the will of the great one.
 Such is the unnatural nature of this sleep, which has no kinship with those who were left standing…

-A hatch opened in the door of my small cell, a smell wafted in, an odor that fell rancid upon my tongue.
-My stomach felt like it was twisting in a vice, I wasn’t used to this kind of hunger anymore, but being met with the smell of what I used to know as food was enough to make me nauseous.
+A metal hatch opened in the door of my small cell, a smell wafted in, an odor that fell rancid upon my tongue.
+My stomach felt like it was twisting in a vice, I wasn’t used to this kind of hunger anymore, but being met with the smell of what I used to know as the food was enough to make me nauseous.
 The tray was sparse, just powdered eggs, tomato soup, and no appetite for any of this; I could only assume they were still working with the supplies they could scavenge, but I wasn’t privy to the way things worked just yet.

-“I’m not supposed to talk to you,” the mousy whisper of the male voice on the other side of the door infuriated me “but I heard them say your trial group will be out next week.”
+“I assure you it’s fresh,” the mousy whisper of the male voice on the other side of the door infuriated me “but I heard them say your trial group will be out next week.”
 I found myself wondering how a meek young man had made it through an apocalypse unscathed when I hadn’t.
-I took the tray and he snapped the hatch back up so quickly that it startled me; I ended up splashing red down my white jumpsuit.
+I took the tray and he snapped the hatch back up so quickly that it startled me; I ended up splashing the red soup down my white jumpsuit.
 I watched it trail down my front, the lurid clash as it stained the fresh white fabric brought me back to the present; then, a pang of hunger electrified my body.

 It reminded me of blood, one of the only pleasurable things I could remember in that vast nothingness and aggression that I had been lost in, but then I knew that my hunger being aroused by the thought of blood wasn’t exactly a normal thing.
 Their cure had restored my logical brain, the one that reminded me I was human, that gave me control over my body, and allowed me to make more than just knee-jerk choices.
 It had begun the process of healing that the last year of rot and walking death had brought upon my body—surely if I had been found any later, I would have been amongst those who could not be brought back.
 In the last week, I had heard at least two separate incidents of screaming, gunshots, sobbing, followed immediately by a glimpse of a body bag being carried past my door.
 I only knew as much as I could pull from my brief interactions with the people bringing my meals and the medical staff that came with my daily injection; some of them had hardened severe expressions, but most seemed nervous or frightened that at any moment I might be a failed experiment.